aspose-email-cloud/aspose-email-cloud-java/docs/ClientAccountApi.md

 <a name="getMulti"></a>
 ## getMulti

 Description: Get email client multi account file (*.multi.account).
-Will respond error if file extension is not \&quot;.multi.account\&quot;.
+Will respond error if file extension is not \".multi.account\".

 Returns: Email client multi account from storage